cmndcntrlcyber/rtpi-init/README.md

    - Evilginx2 service with direct port access
    - Gophish service with direct port access
    - Portainer for container management
-   - Nginx Proxy Manager for routing and SSL termination
    - Axiom for dynamic infrastructure

 ## Prerequisites